hetrox8/medics_db/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet clinic database] <a name="about-project"></a>
+# 📖 [medical clinic database] <a name="about-project"></a>

-> In this project, I use a relational database to create the initial data structure for a vet clinic.
-I create a table to store animals's information, insert some data into it, and query it.
+> In this project, I use a relational database to create the initial data structure for  Medical clinic .
+I create a table to store patient's information, insert some data into it, and query it.

-**[Vet clinic database]** is a relational database create to store animals's information, insert some data into it, and query it.
+**[medical clinic database]** this is a medical database where we can track patients medical history from previous dates and institution where admitted.

 ## 🛠 Built With <a name="built-with"></a>